 Application Process

->> Read More: Green Card Steps & Processing Times
+Read More: Learn more about the green card application with our guide to Green Card Steps & Processing Times.

-EB3 Visa Fees
+EB-3 Visa Fees

 The visa petition fee was $700 back in 2019.
 If you want to opt for premium processing as well, the fee for it will be as much as $1,410.
 A visa application fee may also be required if you come from overseas, and this will cost $345.